mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/ReportApi.md

 <a id="generatepdf"></a>
 # **GeneratePdf**
-> Stream GeneratePdf (Guid projectId, int connectionId)
+> MemoryStream GeneratePdf (Guid projectId, int connectionId)

 Generates report for projectId and connectionId